 Supplemental Retirement Plan.
 We maintain a Supplemental Retirement Plan administered by Fidelity Management Trust Company (the "SRP") that provides a defined contribution benefit to plan participants.
-All of the Named Executive Officers participate in the SRP.
+All of the Named Executive Officers other than Mr. Bartel (who is not a U.S.-domiciled employee) participate in the SRP.
 The SRP is designed to supplement the amount of retirement benefits that participants are entitled to receive from our Savings Plan.

 The Internal Revenue Code establishes certain limits with respect to tax-qualified retirement plans like our Savings Plan, including a limit on the maximum amount of compensation that can be counted as earnings of the participant for purposes of calculating benefits.
 The application of these tax law limits can reduce the amount that would otherwise be payable to a participant under the terms of a tax-qualified retirement plan.
-Additionally, our Savings Plan includes cash bonus amounts in the definition of compensation for plan purposes.

 In general, the SRP is designed to "make whole" a participant by paying benefits otherwise lost under the Savings Plan due to the application of tax law limits from the plan's contribution formula.
 The SRP annually accrues future benefits for the participants equal to the difference between (i) the benefit amount that is actually contributed for a participant under the Savings Plan, and (ii) the amount that would have been contributed if the tax law limits were not applied.